ansys/pysystem-coupling/doc/source/users_guide/syc_persistence.rst

 of an analysis case:

 * Opening and saving a case
-* `Snapshotting` a case
+* Saving a `snapshot` of a case
 * Clearing/resetting the entire state

-In the code snippets below, the ``case`` variable is assumed to have been assgnied as follows:
+In the code snippets below, the ``case`` variable is assumed to have been assigned as follows:

 .. code:: python